mstarski/dotfiles/README.md

 # dotfiles
-Linux dotfiles and configs that I'm currently using on my machine
+Dotfiles and configs that I'm using on my machines

 ## Currently added dotfiles